nmcl/C--SIM/Examples/Stats/README.md

-Shows the distribution of using NormalStream and Quantile implementations.
+Shows the distributions produced when using the NormalStream and Quantile implementations.

 Check expected_output for something similar.